rmbordonali/rmbordonali/README.md

 ## Hi there 👋
-Welcome to my repository.
 I am a Physics student working on coding projects for an internship.
 <!--
 **rmbordonali/rmbordonali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.